utdata/rwd-mastery-assignments/notes.md

 - Demolitions from Construction Permits.
 Find by zip.
 Basically rework my story.
 - Restaurant scores?
-- One week of dockless bide data?
+- One week of dockless bike/schooter data?